raphaelcriar/raphaelcriar/README.md

 - 👋 Hi, I’m @raphaelcriar
-- 👀 I’m interested internship in the area of ​​analysis and software development.
+- 👀 I’m interested internship in the area of analysis and software development.
 - 🌱 I’m currently learning analysis and systems development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on sharing information about technology and learning.
 - 📫 How to reach me  -  raphaelcriar@gmail.com

 <!---